Responding to Drought in the Colorado River Basin

 When federal and state governments approved the Colorado River Compact of 1922, it was assumed that river flows would average 16.4 MAF per year.
 Actual annual flows from 1906 to 2024 were approximately 14.6 MAF and have averaged significantly less (12.4 MAF) since 2000.
 Demand has exceeded these amounts in most years, and studies project lower flows in the future.

-The imbalance between water supplies and demand has depleted storage in the basin's two largest reservoirs—Lake Powell and Lake Mead—and threatens water supplies for millions in the Southwest.
+The imbalance between water supplies and demand has depleted storage in the basin's two largest reservoirs—Lake Powell in the Upper Basin and Lake Mead in the Lower Basin—and threatens water supplies for millions in the Southwest.
 Storage at both reservoirs is near the lowest levels on record.
 Reclamation makes operational decisions for basin reservoirs based on 24-month studies, which project conditions for upcoming years (Figure 2, Figure 3).
+Due to poor hydrology in 2026, storage in Lake Powell has the potential to reach critically low levels.

 Figure 2.
 Lake Powell Storage Elevations and Projections